Property Tax Deduction: A Guide To Writing Off Real Estate Tax

 1. Double-Check The Eligibility Of Your Deductions

-Yes, you’ve already gone down the list and weeded through which deductions you can take and which you can’t, but it’s worth a second look.
+Yes, you’ve already weeded through your list to determine which deductions you can take and which you can’t, but it’s worth a second look.
 The last thing you want is to complicate your tax filing with incorrect information.
-Or worse, to get through the itemizing process only to realize you would have saved more with the standard deduction.
+Or worse, realize once you’re done that you would have saved more with the standard deduction.

 2. Get A Copy Of Your Tax Records

-Your property tax bills are usually sent to you twice a year by the government, but if you don’t have a copy of them handy, reach out to your local tax authority for a copy.
+Your property tax bills are usually sent to you twice a year by the government, but if you don’t have a copy of them handy, reach out to your local tax authority.
 This information is critical so you can know exactly what you paid in a given year and what you’ll deduct from the next year.

-Remember, you can only deduct the taxes in the year you paid them.
+Remember, you can only deduct taxes for the year they were paid.

 3. Check Your Escrow Account